Windows – much more than a view

 Alternatively, consider secondary glazing.
 It can be a better option for blocking external noise – consult an acoustician for low frequency noise or traffic noise issues.

 Secondary glazing, solar film and other options

-'Secondary glazing' means inserting a second pane of glass or acrylic in or on to an existing window frame creating an air gap between the panes.
-It's an alternative to retrofitting new double-glazed windows, especially for old wooden houses and generally, timber reveals and other structural features of the window can be kept.
-Check with a professional installer to see if this option is for you.
+'Secondary glazing' means inserting a second pane of glass or acrylic beside or on to an existing window frame creating an air gap between the panes.
+It's an alternative to retrofitting new double-glazed windows.
+Generally the timber reveals and other structural features of the window can be kept.
+Check with a professional installer to see if this is an option for you.

-You can choose tinted or low-E glass for your secondary glazing, and with some systems, you can swap the extra pane for insect screens (fitted to your windows in the same way) in summer.
+You can choose tinted or low-E glass for your secondary glazing, and with some systems, you can swap the extra pane for insect screens fitted to your windows in summer.

-Secondary glazing is generally a cheaper option, and the most recent research indicates that glass or acrylic secondary glazing systems perform as well as some types of double glazing.
+Secondary glazing is generally a cheaper option, and recent research indicates that glass or acrylic secondary glazing systems perform as well as some types of double glazing.